Gemini (protocol): Protocol

-Gemini is designed within the framework of the Internet protocol suite and like HTTP/S, Gemini functions as a request–response protocol in the client–server computing model.
+Gemini is designed within the framework of the Internet protocol suite.
+Like HTTP/S, Gemini functions as a request–response protocol in the client–server computing model.
 A Gemini server should listen on TCP port 1965.
 A Gemini browser, for example, may be the client and an application running on a computer hosting a Gemini site may be the server.
 The client sends a Gemini request message to the server, and the server sends back a response message.
 Gemini uses a separate connection to the same server for every resource request.

 Gemini mandates the use of TLS with privacy-related features and trust on first use (TOFU) verification being strongly suggested.

 Gemini resources are identified and located on the network by Uniform Resource Locators (URLs), using the URI scheme gemini://.
 A Gemini request consists only of such a URL, terminated by CRLF; the header of a Gemini response consists of a two-digit status code, a space, and a "meta" field, also terminated by CRLF.
 If the server is successful in finding the requested file, the "meta" field is the MIME type of the returned file and after the header follows the file data.